Japan's $94 billion reserve to combat pandemic sparks ire as PM Abe's 'pocket money'

 "Even when you're making exceptions, you need to set a limit.
 Otherwise 10 trillion yen could easily turn into 12 trillion yen.
 That's what I'm worried about."

-(Reporting by Tetsushi Kajimoto and Leika Kihara; Additional reporting by Daniel Leussink and Kaori Kaneko; Editing by Christopher Cushing)
+(Reporting by Tetsushi Kajimoto and Leika Kihara; Additional reporting by Daniel Leussink and Kaori Kaneko; Editing by Christopher Cushing and Clarence Fernandez)